Jingqian-Cheng/YelpCamp/README.md

 # YelpCamp
-A website showing hundreds of camps。
+A website to help people choose a camping site